haptome/dot_navigation_bar/README.md

 - `duration`: The transition duration.
 - `curve`: The transition curve.
 - `dotIndicatorColor`:The color of the Dot indicator.
+- `marginR`:margin for the bar to give some radius .
+- `paddingR`:padding for the bar to give some radius.
+- `borderRadius`:border radius for nav bar.
+- `backgroundColor`:bgd colors for the nav bar.

+## default values
+ marginR = const EdgeInsets.symmetric(horizontal: 50, vertical: 20),

+ paddingR = const EdgeInsets.only(bottom: 5, top: 10),

+borderRadius = 30,

+backgroundColor =  Colors.white,

 ## Contributors
 @iamvivekkaushik